Share Subscription Agreement in Bangladesh

 Promises to act, or refrain from acting, during specific periods of the transaction lifecycle.

-- Pre-Closing (Conduct of Business): From the signing of the SSA until the funds arrive, Founders cannot make material changes (hiring C-levels, taking loans, issuing more equity) without Investor consent.
+- Pre-Closing (Conduct of Business): From the signing of the SSA until the funds arrive, Founders cannot make material changes without Investor consent.

 - Post-Closing (Conditions Subsequent): Obligations that must be fulfilled after the money is in the bank.
-In Bangladesh, this strictly involves filing the Form XV (Return of Allotment) with RJSC within 60 days.
+In Bangladesh, this strictly involves Share Issuance Procedure (Form XV) with RJSC within 60 days.

 The 'Bring-Down' Mechanism

-As emphasized by LegalSeba LLP, this is a critical legal feature where the representations and warranties made at the Signing Date must be reaffirmed as completely true and accurate on the Closing Date (when money actually moves).
-If a material adverse change (MAC) occurs between these two dates, the investor can legally walk away.
+As emphasized by our expert startup lawyers, this is a critical legal feature where representations and warranties made at the Signing Date must be reaffirmed as completely true on the Closing Date.
+If a material adverse change occurs, the investor can legally walk away.

 Warranties in a Share Subscription Agreement in Bangladesh